NativeScript/developer-day-workshop/src/chapters/chapter3.md

 The more mobile app development you do, the more you realize that clean animations are not just a 'nice-to-have', they are a 'must-have'.
 Fortunately, NativeScript makes animating components really easy!

-There are two ways to animate in NativeScript - let's look at the first way, which is to use the animation library.

 <h4 class="exercise-start">
     <b>Exercise</b>: Animate a card
 </h4>